 As to the price, cubic zirconia is more affordable than diamonds 1 carat round CZ will cost starting at $6+.

-Investment-wise, CZ will not hold any value; the reason why CZ are usually mounted in lower-value metals such as silver.
+Investment-wise, CZ will not hold any value; the reason why CZ is usually mounted in lower-value metals such as silver.

 White Topaz vs. Diamond